bstaton1/snk-eff-ms-analysis/sim-eval/README.md

 # Simulation Analysis

-This subfolder of the repo contains all data and code to complete the simulation evaluation of the hierarchical snorkel detection efficiency analysis.
+This subfolder of the repo contains all data and code to complete the simulation evaluation of the hierarchical detection probability model.

-As for the Grande Ronde application, the output of this analysis is too large to manageably store in a Git repository.
-If you wish to generate the output plots, you will need to re-run the simulation analyses.
+**As for the Grande Ronde application, the output of this analysis is too large to manageably store in a Git repository.
+If you wish to generate the output plots, you will need to re-run the simulation analyses.**

 ## Organization